Bronkoknorb/PyImageStream/README.md

 Disadvantages:

 * For higher resolutions it will never achieve a high framerate, because it's not using an efficient Video codec (like H.264).
 * Doesn't work well with many clients connecting simultanously, because it will capture new images and send them to each client separately (i.e. the framerate will become slower).
-This isn't a problem for my use case as I will be the only one connecting to my aquarium video.
+This isn't a problem for my use case as I and my girlfriend will be the only ones connecting to our aquarium video.

 Prerequisites
 -------------